o0lit3/dish/README.md

 Logic blocks are represented by a colonized list of arguments followed by a Scalar block, as in `:x(...)` or `:x:y(...)`, returning a data type corresponding to the last expression.
 A Logic block may have no arguments, but still must be preceded by a single colon character as in `:(...)`.
 All arguments passed to a Logic block are locally scoped.

-If a Logic block conatins only a single argument and has been invoked on a Hash or an Array, then the entire Hash or Array is passed as that argument; when the Logic block contains multiple arguments and has been invoked on a Hash or an Array, the each Hash or Array item are passed as the arguments.
+If a Logic block conatins only a single argument and has been invoked on a Hash or an Array, then the entire Hash or Array is passed as that argument; when the Logic block contains multiple arguments and has been invoked on a Hash or an Array, then each Hash or Array item are passed as the arguments.

 Comments in **dish** start with a double slash `//` and end with a newline.
 There are no multi- or in-line comments in **dish**.